Language

 How about heading to Tasmania to shred?
 With Ben Lomond Alpine Resort, you can!
 In fact, it’s Tasmania’s only ski area accessible by car.
 Just make sure you’re up for the ride – you have to drive 1,453 meters up Jacob’s Ladders, a pretty gnarly hair-pinned road.
 Keep your eyes ahead, but pull over at the lookout to soak up those insane views of Ben Lomond National Park.
 We’re talking about stunning rock formations straight out of a sci-fi movie.
 And, on clear days, you can even see the ocean!

 Ben Lomond Alpine Resort is rad for first-timers and beginners, with 30 hectares and four miles of gentle slopes to learn on and ride.
 The ski area sits above 4,921 feet with six lifts – but virtually zero lift lines!
-Yep, while most crowds venture high to ski resorts across Victoria and New South Wales, you can master the basics and progress in your own winter paradise.
+Yep, while most crowds venture high to resorts across Victoria and New South Wales, you can master the basics and progress in your own winter paradise.

 If you’re planning an Oz road n’ ride trip, schedule Ben Lomond for July.
 That’s because there are only four snow guns, so guaranteed snow cover doesn’t get going until mid-summer.
 From then onwards, though, you can’t stop those shred times.
 And don’t forget to keep your eyes peeled for wallabies – even in a whiteout!
 Who knew!?